zhai23/LightningLauncher/README.md

 <td>
 <h2>Unlock the Full Power of Your Quest.</h2><div class="button_row">

- Quest Game Tuner is a new tool I made to help you get the most out of your Meta Quest headset.
+ Quest Game Tuner is a tool I made to help you get the most out of your Meta Quest headset.
 It can automatically adjust resolution, framerate, and more for every game you have installed.
+It works great with Lightning Launcher, and lets you auto-open it on boot or game close.

 **[Get Quest Game Tuner at on itch.io](https://threethan.itch.io/quest-game-tuner)**
 </td>